 First, you will need to create my Social Security account or login into the existing one.
-Use the link below to create your account:
+(You may use the following link to create your account: www.ssa.gov/myaccount).

 You may apply now for Medicare.

-When applying for Medicare, you might need to provide some documents that show your eligibility.
+When applying for Medicare, you might need to provide documents showing your eligibility.
 In some cases, Medicare and Social Security might already have some of this information; however, you’ll be asked to provide any information they don’t have.

-Any documents you send should be originals.
-Social Security will accept copies of W-2s, tax documents, and medical records, but everything else needs to be an original document.
+Social Security will accept copies of W-2s, tax documents, and medical records, but everything else needs to be original.